hoytech/quadrable/README.md

 Now the diff shows one line per modification.
 If the modification was an insertion or update, the the first character will be `+` and the key/value will be the new record to be set.
 If it was a deletion, the first character will be `-` and the key/value will be the old record that has been removed.

 * You can change the separator using the `--sep` option, just as with `import`/`export`.
 * If two trees have been forked from one another recently, then diffs will be very fast.
-This is because the algorithm will detect shared portions of the tree and not bother diffing them.
+This is because the command will detect shared portions of the tree and not bother diffing them.
 Diffing two trees that don't share structure (for example, if they were separately `import`ed from the same data) will still work, but will run slower.
 In the future we may implement a `dedup` command that uses `diff` to detect equal but unshared structure and make them shared.

 ### quadb patch